AuDigitalHealth/ci-medicare-records/pages/_includes/basic-decldiscl-1-intro.md

   * one explanatory text

 #### Implementation guidance
-No additional guidance is suggested to support implementation of this profile for the expected usage scenarios of this implementation guide.
+For the overarching usage scenarios in this implementation guide it is expected that:
+* resources in an immunisation summary share a common value in identifier